 And knowing who is linking to you and having a clear picture of your linking profile is more important than ever.
 One or two bad links to your site won’t hurt much, but if there’s a recognizable pattern of bad inbound links, you will end up getting penalized, either through Google’s algorithm or manually.
 This could potentially either remove your site from Google’s results temporarily or permanently.

 This is why you have to learn how to make link audits and disavow bad links to your site.
 You also have to learn the difference between a good and a potentially harmful link.
-You can click here to learn more about how inbound links work.
 If you want to disavow bad links to your site, you’ll have to get a list of the links in question and submit them to Google’s disavow links tool.

 Your Content is Horrible as Well